 - Question logic and user inputs.
 This is where the product recommendation magic happens, so it’s important to choose a quiz app that won’t constrain you.
 That shouldn’t be a problem if you have a limited product catalog or only need basic recommendation logic.
 For more complex recommendations, look for quiz apps that offer weighted questions, question branching, a choice of user inputs, the ability to recommend multiple products at a time, or other advanced features.

 - Advanced customization.
 Can you choose whether you can provide results in exchange for an email or SMS?
 Can you make that email capture optional or required?
-Does the app allow you to add an automatic “add to cart” button to the results screen?
+Does the app have a deep integration with Shopify that allows you to add an automatic “add to cart” button to the results screen?
 Can you include a progress bar or “retake quiz” button at the end?
 Oh, and does that quiz app allow further personalization and targeting with Liquid tags?
 There are tons of ways to customize your product quizzes; make sure the app you choose supports the ones you can’t live without.

 - Additional conversion features.
 While quizzes are a great way to drive sales, quizzes are just one tool in your conversion rate optimization toolkit.
 For your quizzes to drive the most sales, look for a quiz app that allows you to do things like easily incorporate Shopify discount codes, show targeted messaging based on a visitor’s quiz results, or display teaser pop-ups that promote your quiz to site visitors.

 10 Tips for Creating a Shopify Product Quiz That Drives Results

 If you’re new to Shopify quizzes, we previously compiled a quick quiz guide to show you how to build a product recommendation quiz.